itsmohitj/Daily-Coding-Problem/524/README.md

 This can be done by Kadane's Algorithm

-1. Initialize a variable overallMax=0 which keep tracks of maximum sum contiguous segment among all segments.
+1. Initialize a variable overallMax = 0 which keep tracks of maximum sum contiguous segment among all segments.
-2. Initialize another variable maxTillNow=0 which will contain sum till now for current segment
+2. Initialize another variable maxTillNow = 0 which will contain sum till now for the current segment
 3. Loop over every element of the array
-	1. update maxTillNow = maxTillNow + array[i]
+	1. Update maxTillNow = maxTillNow + array[i]
-	2. check if maxTillNow is less than 0, if it is , then assign a value of zero to it, i.e. make maxTillNow=0.
+	2. Check if maxTillNow is less than 0, if it is , then assign a value of zero to it, i.e. make maxTillNow=0.
 	3. Otherwise, Check if maxTillNow is greater than overallMax, if it is, then update the value of overallMax to maxTillNow.
-4. finally return overallMax
+4. Return overallMax